Ruhi Çenet: Personal life

 Çenet married his wife, Cansu Gizem Çenet, in August 2019.
 They have two children, a daughter and a son.

 In December 2017, Çenet was traveling from Bursa to Istanbul on the Otoyol 5 motorway when his car crashed into a barrier after he lost control.
 They were taken to Orhangazi State Hospital but were discharged quickly with minor injuries. Çenet attributed the accident to a lack of sleep.

-Çenet has been outspoken against the Persecution of Uyghurs in China, the Belt and Road Initiative, Vladimir Putin, Nicolás Maduro, and Bashar al-Assad.
+Çenet has been outspoken against the Persecution of Uyghurs in China, the Belt and Road Initiative, the Gaza genocide, and figures such as Vladimir Putin, Nicolás Maduro and Bashar al-Assad.